-And the good news doesn’t stop there, unless of course you live in Western Australia.
-In 2012 Australia signed up to implement the UN’s Global Harmonisation System of classification and labelling of chemicals, with a commitment to have implemented the GHS system by 1st January 2017.
+Secondly, in 2012 Australia signed up to implement the UN’s Global Harmonisation System of classification and labelling of chemicals, with a commitment to have implemented the GHS system by 1st January 2017.
 This was achieved in all states except WA, where a state election got in the way.
 The remainder of Australia has now been incorporated the GHS into their Work Health & Safety Regulations.
 So the upshot of this is that now most of Australia has one set of regulations that control the safe storage and handling of lead acid batteries, provided you don’t exceed the quantities mentioned previously.

-Once you have found the relevant WHS Regulations for your state / territory I would suggest you download this document.
+Once you have found the relevant WHS Regulations for your state / territory I would suggest you download the document.
 There are 3 main Chapters that concern new & used lead acid battery storage regulations (and handling).

 The first should be a Chapter titled “Hazardous Work”, this should appear as Chapter 4 (This may vary from states to state) and the relevant part is “4.2 Hazardous Manual Tasks”.
 This is relevant because batteries are heavy and often exceed the recommended lifting weight of 20kg.